University of Dayton: Athletics

 The Dayton Flyers compete in the Atlantic 10 Conference in all sports except football, in which they compete in the Pioneer Football League.
 The Flyers' mascot is "Rudy Flyer," a pun based on the university's initials, "U.D."
-Rudy is a barnstorming pilot who wears 1930s-1940s-era goggles and a leather pilot's helmet.
+Rudy is a barnstorming pilot who wears goggles and a leather pilot's helmet.
 The nickname "Flyers" is a tribute to the Wright Brothers who began their careers and invented the airplane in Dayton.
 The fight song is "Victory."

 The university sponsors 16 sports: men's and women's basketball, men's and women's cross country, men's and women's golf, men's and women's soccer, men's and women's tennis, baseball, football, softball, women's volleyball, women's rowing, and women's track.

-Dayton's historic rivalries in most sports have involved fellow Southwest Ohio schools—the University of Cincinnati, Miami University, and Xavier University.
+UD's spirit group, the Red Scare, supports many of the Flyers athletics teams.
+Dayton's historic rivalries in most sports have involved fellow Southwest Ohio schools—the Cincinnati Bearcats, Miami RedHawks, and Xavier Musketeers.
 Dayton and Xavier played for the Blackburn/McCafferty Trophy during their regular season men's basketball matchups before Xavier moved to the Big East Conference.

-Historical highlights
+The Dayton Flyers men's basketball team is one of the biggest sports attractions in the Dayton area with the Flyers perennially ranking in the NCAA Division I top 30 in basketball attendance.
 The men's basketball team reached the 1967 NCAA Division I Men's Basketball Championship final game and won the National Invitational Tournament in 1962, 1968, and 2010.
-In 2014, the men's basketball Flyers made it to the NCAA Elite Eight after upsetting sixth-seeded Ohio State, third-seeded Syracuse, and 10th-seeded Stanford.
+In 2014, the men's basketball Flyers made it to the NCAA Elite Eight.

 The football team won NCAA Division III national titles in 1980 and 1989 and finished runner-up in 1981, 1987, and 1991.
 The Sports Network also named the Flyers football squad the nation's top Football Championship Subdivision mid-major program in 2007.
 The women's basketball team won the American Association of Intercollegiate Athletics for Women (AIAW) Division II national championship in 1980, a year after finishing as runner-up.
-The women's volleyball team appeared in the NCAA tournament 15 years (2003, ‘04, ‘05, ‘07, ‘08, ‘09, ‘10, ‘11, ‘12, ‘14, ‘15, ‘16, ‘18, ‘19, '21).
-The women's soccer team has appeared in the NCAA tournament 10 times (1996, 1999, 2001, 2003, 2004, 2009, 2010, 2011, 2014, 2016).
+The women's volleyball team appeared in the NCAA tournament 15 years.
+The women's soccer team has appeared in the NCAA tournament 10 times.

-University of Dayton Arena

-The University of Dayton Arena has hosted more Division I Men's Basketball Championship games (125) than any other venue in America.
+The University of Dayton Arena has hosted more Division I Men's Basketball Championship games (125) than any other venue in the US.
 Since 2001, the University of Dayton has hosted the beginning of the NCAA Division I men's basketball tournament.